 Content on an e-commerce website is usually productCommerce: various forms of merchandise that you can display and purchase from the public site, including products, variations/SKUs, bundles, packages and dynamic packages.s from the product catalogCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs)., which are exposed through types of categorization, faceted navigation or filtering.

-In Episerver Commerce, content is information entered into CMS pages and blocks, and information related to e-commerce catalog entries such as categories, products and variantCommerce: a variant or SKU corresponds to a specific product with specific characteristics.
-For example, a product line of shirts has individual variations/SKUs that include size, color, and collar size.s.
+In Episerver Commerce, content is information entered into CMS pages and blocks, and information related to e-commerce catalog entries such as categories, products and variantCommerce: a variant or SKU corresponds to a specific type of product with specific characteristics.
+For example, a product line of shirts have individual variations/SKUs that include size, color, and collar size.s.
 Catalog content often is based on data retrieved from external systems.

 Different user groups update content.
 For example, merchandisers organize the product catalog, manage pricing and enrich the product information, whereas marketers and editors create campaignCommerce: a set of related components and activities used for promotions.
 A campaign organizes marketing activity and is associated with discounts (promotions), customer segments, and markets. pages and promote products.
 The shopping community creates content through social features.

-Catalog content consists of various types of catalog entries, such as categories, products, variantsCommerce: a variant or SKU corresponds to a specific product with specific characteristics.
-For example, a product line of shirts has individual variations/SKUs that include size, color, and collar size., packageCommerce: a unit that contains multiple products or variants, with a single unique pricing for the entire package; comparable to an individual SKU because the package item must be purchased as a whole (such as a computer system).s and bundleCommerce: a collection of variations and SKUs that let customers purchase two or more items at once.s.
-The Catalog view lets you:
+Catalog content consists of a set of content types related to catalog entries such as categories, products, variants, packageCommerce: a unit that contains multiple products or variants, with a single unique pricing for the entire package; comparable to an individual SKU because the package item must be purchased as a whole (such as a computer system).s and bundleCommerce: a collection of variations and SKUs that let customers purchase two or more items at once.s, which you see when you create a new catalog entry.
+The Catalog view in Commerce lets you:

 - Create new categories and add products and variants to these in the product catalog structure.
-See Working with Commerce Categories.
+See Product categorization.

 - Browse the catalog tree to see the structure of catalog entries, and the content types on which they are based.